fredrikhl/passlib-cli/README.md

 pip install passlib
 pip install <this-repo>

-# Not required, but you should also
+# Not required, but you should also…
-pip install scrypt  # Recommended pip install bcrypt  # Recommended
+pip install scrypt
+pip install bcrypt
-# if you plan on using those backends
+# … if you plan on using those backends
 ```